Can Dogs Eat Broccoli? Yes, in Moderation

 Plant Protein

 Proteins are building blocks of the body, and broccoli has a high plant protein content.
-Plant protein helps to keep the body in proper growth and maintenance.
+Plant protein helps to maintain proper growth and maintenance in the body.

 Vitamin K